glatzp/Governed-Evidence-Validator-GEV/README.md

 ## License

-This repository is provided for educational and portfolio purposes.

-Refer to the repository license for usage terms.
+This project is licensed under the MIT License.
+See the LICENSE file for details.